aetheric-oss/svc-scheduler/docs/sdd.md

 #### `reroute_impl`

-:warning: This is not yet implemented.
+:construction: This is not yet implemented.

 #### `alter_task_priority_impl`

+:construction: This is not yet implemented.

 The scheduler or an external client (such as svc-atc, or air traffic control) might need to escalate or de-escalate a task.